236.5 Property Management

 All conveyances and relinquishments shall be reviewed and approved in the district prior to submittal to the Right of Way Section.
-Once reviewed and approved by the district, a parcel packet shall be saved to the RAI.
-When the parcel packet has been uploaded to the RAI, the district shall send an email to the “RW RAI” group stating that the parcel is ready for processing.
+Once reviewed and approved by the district, a parcel packet shall be uploaded to RAI.
+When the parcel packet has been uploaded to the RAI, the district shall send an email to the “CO ROW” group stating that the parcel is ready for processing.
 Parcel packets should include the following:

 - 1. Transaction Memo, which describes the chain of events leading to the transaction submittal